5 Written questions

 - phylogenetic species concept

 - sympatric speciation

-- a A population or group of populations whose members have the potential to interbreed in nature and produce viable, fertile offspring, but do not produce viable, fertile offspring with members of other such groups.
+- Definition of a species as a group of populations whose members have the potential to interbreed in nature and produce viable, fertile, offspring, but do not produce viable, fertile offspring with members of other such groups.

 - In the fossil record, long periods of apparent stasis, in which a species undergoes little or no morphological change, interrupted by relatively brief periods of sudden change.

 - An evolutionary process in which one species splits into two or more species.

 morphological species concept → A definition of species in terms of measurable anatomical criteria.

 autopolyploid → A fertile individual that has more than two chromosome sets as a result of two different species interbreeding and combining their chromosomes.

 reproductive isolation → Evolutionary change below the species level; change in the allele frequencies in a population over generations.